kurz3m3/InfusionPump/README.md

 #### Harvey Kyllonen
 ---

-## Summary
->My infusion pump project for the Introduction to Engineering class with Professor Krupczak.
->This is a project we were required to complete in our own time in the ENGS-100 class.
->We were tasked with creating a working infusion pump using our new skills we had learned prior to this project.

->*This documentation was NOT required for the assignment.*

 ## Features

 - Pump runs for 5 seconds, and is off for 20 seconds, this process repeats